Pratyushyagami/learn-git/readme.md

 The first statement

-THis is second statement redefined.
+This is second statement redefined.